Trade Secret / Non-Competition Agreements

 Even if a non-compete and/or non-solicitation agreement falls within a statutory exception, it will only be enforced if it is reasonable with respect to duration and geographic scope.
 In determining “reasonableness,” the court typically evaluate whether the restrictions are necessary to protect the employer’s business as well as the impact of enforcement on the employee.
 Any agreement that prevents a former employee from working for any competitor at any location will be subject to greater scrutiny.
 A well-drafted non-competition or non-solicitation agreement should restrict an employee from working for a competitor only in the region where the company competes for business.
 Further, if the agreement does not contain any restrictions with regard to duration or geographic scope, the provision will likely be struck down by the court.

 Finally, as with any “contract,” a non-solicitation/non-competition agreement must be supported by adequate consideration.
 Absent adequate consideration, the agreement will not be enforced.
 As a general rule, offering an applicant a job, or an existing employee a promotion, pay increase, bonus or other new benefit, will be deemed adequate consideration to support a non-competition agreement.
-An employer’s agreement to continue the employment relationship will also suffice, as established by the Colorado Supreme Court's recent decision in Lucht’s Concrete Pumping, Inc. v.
+An employer’s agreement to continue the employment relationship will also suffice, as established by the Colorado Supreme Court’s decision in Lucht’s Concrete Pumping, Inc. v.
 Horner.
+See Lucht’s-Concrete-Plumbing-Decision

 Uniform Trade Secret Protection Act